AaronO/Startups-For-Hackers/starting/README.md

 Most companies are about a product, throughout my book I'll emphasize how important it is to ship actual products, and more importantly ship good products people care about.

 ## Tips :
+  - Be pragmatic at all times
+  - Be honest with yourself and others